 Going through the mill

-“Mills don’t grind if you give them no water” goes the old proverb that Xhevahir Shkurti, an owner of a water mill in the village of Rapuni in central Albania could not agree more with.
+“Mills don’t grind if you give them no water,” says Xhevahir Shkurti, an owner of a water mill in the village of Rapuni in central Albania.

 Until a year ago, Shkurti family’s mill ground grains for 15 communities dotting the adjacent mountains.
 With as many as 200 people descending down the valley to mill their corn each month, Xhevahir’s two sons helped with milling.

 Now when Xhevahir’s son Perparim puts the water on, the millstone that pre-dates the times of Albania’s dictator Enver Hoxha does not even set in motion.

 “The hydropower plant has taken all our water”, complains Perparim pointing to the powerhouse standing on the Qarishte river in a close distance to the mill.
 The crystal clear water in the channel that connects the river with the mill now disappears in a concrete tunnel.